 I did a 10-minute podcast called “How to Fail Your Way to Success,” based on a New Year’s talk I gave to Oregon writers about how to bluff, cheat, and fail your way to becoming a more successful writer.

-The podcast is available for free if you sign up for my friend and colleague Kate Hanley’s website.
+The “How to Fail Your Way to Success” 10-minute podcast is available for free if you sign up for my friend and colleague Kate Hanley’s website.

 She asked me and 11 other experts to share some e-tools with her readers about how to improve your mind and change your life.

-Now, excuse me while I frantically gulp down some more coffee and rush to meet this afternoon’s deadline.
+Now, excuse me while I gulp down some more of this White—I mean coffee—and try to make today’s deadline.